NRCan/geo-deep-learning/docs/source/mode/index.rst

 - ``patch_size`` (int)
     Size of an individual patch.
 For example, a raster of 1024 x 1024 pixels will output 4 patchs if patch_size is 512.
-The value for this parameter should remain relatively stable as varying patch sizes has little impact of the performance of model.
+The value for this parameter should remain relatively stable as varying patch sizes has little impact on the performance of model.
 Tiling is mostly aimed at making it possible to fill a batch with at least 4 patch pairs of different AOIs without busting a machine's memory while training.
 Defaults to 512.
 - ``min_annot_perc`` (int)